0x978/ddg-now/readme.md

 For the first time running, you will need to provide your DDG key, if you don't know this, follow the instructions in app.

+# Reset Key
+To run ddg-now and also reset the saved key, run `ddg-now` with the parameter `resetKey`

+i.e. `ddg-now --resetKey`

 # Tech
 This was created with [ink](https://github.com/vadimdemedes/ink) which brings react syntax to CLI apps
 #### Couldn't you just use Python or something?